liuyehcf/BlogSource/_posts/Linux-Filepath.md

         * `1 - restricted ptrace`: Only child processes can be traced.
 This is the default on many modern Linux distributions.
         * `2 - admin-only attach`: Restricted; only processes with a specific ptrace relationship (using `ptrace_attach`) or capabilities (`CAP_SYS_PTRACE`) can trace.
         * `3 - no attach`: No process may be traced, even by privileged processes, unless exceptions are explicitly allowed.
+    * `/proc/sys/kernel/random/uuid`: The file provides a simple interface to generate random UUIDs.
 1. `/proc/sys/fs`: The directory contains files and subdirectories related to filesystem settings and limits.
     * `/proc/sys/fs/file-max`: The maximum number of file handles that the kernel can allocate.
     * `/proc/sys/fs/inode-max`: The maximum number of inodes (filesystem objects like files and directories) that the kernel can allocate.